First Published Nov. 16, 2010

-There's a school of thought that some parents adhere to when it comes to meal time: Eat what's served or go without.
-But without finding out why a child is a picky eater, such a narrow approach is impractical and possibly negligent.
+Original Post: There's a school of thought that some parents adhere to when it comes to meal time: Eat what's served or go without.
+But without finding out why a child is a picky eater, such a narrow approach is impractical and doesn't offer solutions.

-I say this only to impart this bit of advice: If your child is picky about his or her food to the point where you're concerned about his health, don't force him to eat or punish him.
+I say this from experience: If your child is picky about his or her food to the point where you're concerned about his health, don't force him to eat or punish him.
 Take him to a nutritionist, dietician or forward-thinking pediatrician.

 My son was picky as to be difficult when it came to eating and I tried all the tricks, to no avail.
 I didn't force him or punish him, but did try the "eat this or nothing" approach.
 He chose not to eat.